 - Successfully defended bid protests in connection with public utility and wastewater projects.

 Mr. Sobel is a Florida Bar Board Certified Construction Lawyer and a Circuit/Civil Mediator, certified by the Florida Supreme Court.
 He is on the Panel of Neutrals of the American Arbitration Association, qualified for Large and Complex Cases.
-He is a fellow of the American College of Construction Lawyers, was selected as a Fellow of the Construction Lawyers Society of America and maintains an "AV" rating from Martindale-Hubbell.
+He is a fellow of the American College of Construction Lawyers and maintains an “AV” rating from Martindale-Hubbell.
 He is listed in Chambers USA and was designated as a top-rated “Band 1” attorney in 2021, a significant achievement given to select highly-regarded attorneys.
 Mr. Sobel was also listed in the South Florida Legal Guide as one of the top construction litigation lawyers.
-He is also recognized as a "Best Lawyer in America" and as a "Super Lawyer."
+He is also recognized as a “Best Lawyer in America” and as a “Super Lawyer.”
 In 2020, Mr. Sobel was further recognized in the Top 100: 2020 Florida Super Lawyer List.

 - Stuart Sobel Quoted in Daily Business Review Article on Lawsuit by Structural Steel Contractor Against All Aboard Florida